Air compressor: Maintenance

+To ensure all compressor types run efficiently with no leaks, it is necessary to perform routine maintenance.
+The cost of maintenance only accounts for 8% of the life cycle cost of owning an air compressor.

 Air compressor isentropic efficiency

 According to CAGI air compressor performance verification data sheets, the higher the isentropic efficiency is, the better the energy saving is.
 The better air compressor isentropic efficiency has reached 95%.

-Approximately 70~80% of the air compressor total life time cost is energy consumption, so using the high efficiency air compressor is one of energy saving methods.
+Approximately 70~80% of the air compressor's total lifetime cost is energy consumption, so using the high-efficiency air compressor is one of the energy-saving methods.